John Straffen: First murder trial

 Straffen stood trial at Taunton Assize Court on 17 October 1951.
 He was tried before Mr Justice Oliver.

 The only witness to testify at this eight-minute hearing was the medical superintendent at HM Prison Horfield, Peter Parkes, who testified to having reviewed Straffen on numerous occasions between 1947 and 1951 and that his current level of mental deficiency remained "very much the same" as it had in 1947.
 Parkes also testified as to Straffen's inability to appreciate or understand the circumstances and procedures of the legal process.

-Following Parkes' testimony, Judge Oliver instructed the jury: "In this country we do not try people who are insane.
+Following Parkes' testimony, Judge Oliver informed the jury: "In this country we do not try people who are insane.
 You might as well try a baby in arms.
 If a man cannot understand what is going on, he cannot be tried."
 As such, the jury formally ruled that Straffen was insane and unfit to plead.
 He was ordered to be detained at His Majesty's pleasure at Broadmoor Hospital (then known as Broadmoor Asylum for the Criminally Insane) in Crowthorne, Berkshire.

 Broadmoor Hospital.
 Straffen was able to escape from this facility due to security lapses on 29 April 1952.